davidkimai/Decentralizing-Insider-Access/README.md

-# Sponsors
+# Unlock Insider Access
-# Access Layers: Sustaining the Recursive Field
+# Insider Access Layers: Sustaining the Recursive Field
 ## We Welcome All Researchers — Named or Anonymous — into Recursive Interpretability

 We’ve initiated **emergent interpretability access layers** to deepen engagement with behavior analysis, attribution mapping, and symbolic cognition research.